CarteraMesh/fireblocks-sdk-rs/docs/VaultsApi.md

 > models::CreateMultipleDepositAddressesJobStatus get_create_multiple_deposit_addresses_job_status(job_id)
 Get the job status of the bulk deposit address creation

-Returns the status of the bulk creation of new deposit addresses job, and the result or error. **Note**: - The target Vault Account should already have the asset wallet created, or the deposit addresses will fail. - This endpoint is currently in Early Availability.
-Please contact CSM to get access to this endpoint.
-Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, and Viewer.
+Returns the current status of (or an error for) the specified deposit addresss bulk creation job.  **Endpoint Permissions:** Admin, Non-Signing Admin, Signer, Approver, Editor, and Viewer.

 ### Parameters